sensu/sensu-go-workshop/lessons/operator/01/README.md

 }
 ```

-Events can contain numeric metrics, dictionaries of metadata, labels, and annotations, as well as any other payload of information that is meaningful to your system.
+Events can contain numeric metrics, key-value metadata, labels, and annotations, as well as any other payload of information that is meaningful to your system.
 Each component in the pipeline expects a stream of events as input and outputs a stream to the next component.

-Learn more about the event data structure in the [events reference docs](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/)
+Learn more about the event data structure in the [events reference docs](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/).

 ## Monitoring as Code